godotengine/godot-docs/classes/class_basis.rst

 The identity basis, with no rotation or scaling applied.

-This is identical to calling ``Basis()`` without any parameters.
+This is identical to creating :ref:`Basis<class_Basis_constructor_Basis>` without any parameters.
 This constant can be used to make your code clearer, and for consistency with C#.

 .. _class_Basis_constant_FLIP_X: